carsonfarmer/python_geospatial/install.md

 brew install gdal
 ```

+* Windows Initial Setup
+   * Download and install GDAL [from here](http://www.lfd.uci.edu/~gohlke/pythonlibs/#gdal)
+   * If you use this one, then you can also use the `fiona` binary from that site.
+Otherwise, you'll have to play around with system PATHs etc.

 * If you don't already have it, you'll need to install `git`
     * Linux: `sudo apt-get install git`
     * OSX:   `brew install git`
+    * Windows: Download and install git [from here](http://www.git-scm.com/downloads).
+When installing, make sure you choose to "Use Git from the Windows Command Prompt" (You may also want to install optional Unix tools).
+You can also download GitHub for Windows [here](https://windows.github.com/).

 * The `openpyxl` dependency of `pandas` may produce a funny warning: `UserWarning: Installed openpyxl is not supported at this time.
 Use >=1.6.1 and <2.0.0`